iluwatar/java-design-patterns/model-view-viewmodel/README.md

 ---
-title: "Model-View-ViewModel (MVVM) Design Pattern: Java Best Practices"
+title: "Model-View-ViewModel Pattern in Java: Separating UI and Logic for Cleaner Code"
+shortTitle: Model-View-ViewModel
 description: "Learn about the Model-View-ViewModel (MVVM) design pattern in Java.
 Discover its benefits, real-world applications, and how it improves UI and business logic separation for scalable and maintainable code."
 category: Architectural
 language: en